nice-digital/next-web/web/README.md

 ### Secrets

 Sensitive values like secrets are deliberately empty - this is a *public* repo.
-Create a local file (e.g. _local.json_ or _local.yml_) in the _config_ directory with any secrets and these will be automatically merged with the config from _default.yml_.
+Create a local file (e.g. _local-development.json_ or _local-development.yml_) in the _config_ directory with any secrets and these will be automatically merged with the config from _default.yml_.
+Note: avoid using just _local.yml_ as this will also affect tests.

 ## :rocket: Set up